aniketphatak09/Goals-of-Glory/README.md

 e) The ungraceful transition of the ball from the one half of the LED matrix to the other half:

-The solution to this calculated the new X value and new color in drawPixel function.
+The solution to this calculated using the new X value and new color in drawPixel function.
 Here we are calling calculateMatrixposition fucntion which will calculate and return new x value and new color value.

--2.
-Designing the Gyroscope and Accelerometer driver for goalkeeper and player movements:
+2. Designing the Gyroscope and Accelerometer driver for goalkeeper and player movements:

-a) Lose connection on MPU 6050
+a) Loss of connection on MPU 6050

-The solution to this was hard wiring the MPU 6050 sensor to a general purpose PCB so that connection issues occur.
+The solution to this was hard wiring the MPU 6050 sensor to a general purpose PCB so that connection issues do not occur.
 Once this was done, we were able to successfully get the tilt.

 b) Precision for getting accurate direction

-Since we have calculated five directions for ball movement, finding accurate gyroscope and accelerometer values with proper mapping was critical to our application.
+Since we have calculated five directions for ball movement, finding accurate gyroscope and accelerometer values(threshold) with proper mapping was critical to our application.

--3.
-Designing the Wireless driver a) System freeze when no data sent
+3. Designing the Wireless driver
+a) System freeze when no data sent

 We introduced a NACK to indicate that no data sent hence whenever this condition occurs it waits for the new data to be sent.

--4.
-Dimensions of power pins for the PCB design
+4. Dimensions of power pins for the PCB design

 a) Accommodate the exact dimensions of the 5V Power pin on the PCB design.